Should You Oil Golf Clubs? (Explained)

 This one is simple and fast.
 Secure the face of the golf club in place using your hands and legs or even a wedge.
 Start a power washer, point the outlet to the face, and fire.
 The force will blast out the dirt while rinsing simultaneously.

 Be extra careful because this is the only cleaning method with a risk.
 The pressurized water can hurt you in the process.
-I would advise you to do pressure wash golf clubs a maximum of 3 times a year to avoid damaging them.
+I would advise you to pressure wash golf clubs a maximum of 3 times a year to avoid damaging them.

 Rough Cleaning